JanRudert/body-measurement-api/README.md

     GET        /measurements/:patientId

-Following filters can be applied:
+Following filters can be applied as query parameters:

  * type - one single measurement type
  * from - time range start, if omitted no lower boundary